yurizhuravel/bookmark-manager/README.md

-Bookmark Manager
+BookVault Manager
 -----------------
-Our Bookmark Manager is called BookVault
+BookVault Manager stores all your bookmarks in a single location for ease of access.

 User Stories
 -----------------